 But as I said before, the sauce is very important.
 In fact, it's probably the most important part when it comes to the 'flavour' of yakiniku and what makes it different to regular BBQ.

-In this recipe, I will use simplified version of yakiniku sauce, but if you want to make complex version from scratch check it out on here.
+In this recipe, I will use simplified version of yakiniku sauce.

 So what is yakiniku don?